 Carter also put forth the concept of a ‘Reward’ program, where Chick-fil-A customers could bring back all used Styrofoam cups and get a discount on their beverage purchase, or perhaps even a free refill.
 Since the majority of beverage cups purchased are removed from the restaurants, this might be a better way to increase Chick-fil-A’s Styrofoam collection program and help reduce the number of cups that are merely thrown away.

-Hannah presented the possibility of conducting a separate 90-day test-market in 20 to 30 local Chick-fil-A restaurants.
+The kids presented the possibility of conducting a separate 90-day test-market in 20 to 30 local Chick-fil-A restaurants.
 In this test, the currently-used plastic drinking straws would be switched with biodegradable paper straws.
 Previously, the folks at Captain Planet had connected OMG with their sustainability department at Ted’s Montana Grill.
 Ted’s earlier switch from plastic straws to the new paper straws which considerably helped reduce the amount of plastic straws that end up in landfills.
 We commissioned Ted’s paper straw company to create mock-up straws with black and white cow patterns—a perfect fit for Chick-fi-A. These novel and memorable straws would make for a great solution to reducing the amount of plastic waste produced each year, while further enhancing Chick-fil-A’s brand.

 Olivia then turned the conversation towards Chick-fil-A’s Kids Meal educational booklets.
 These booklets are currently individually wrapped in plastic #7 clear sleeves.
-Olivia suggested that these sleeves were unnecessary, and that removing them would afford Chick-fil-A with an easy opportunity to further enhance the company’s already environmentally friendly position.
+Olivia suggested that these sleeves were unnecessary and that removing them would afford Chick-fil-A with an easy opportunity to further enhance the company’s already environmentally friendly position.

 Finally, we discussed the possibility of having OMG’s Plastic Awareness Curriculum included in Chick-fil-A’s ‘Core Essentials Values’ program—an idea the company seemed receptive to.